IAMSSROBINSON/C/10_producing_results/152_reporting_errors/notes.md

 - from `<stdio.h>` header file
 - prints descriptive error messaes
 - require a "string" as its argument
-- returns colon with description of current error
+- returns colon with description of current error e.g. `Error: No such file or directory`

 <br>

 ## `<errno.h>`

 - `<errno.h>` header file
-- defines integer expression "errno" that is assigned an error code when an errors occur.
+- defines integer expression "errno" that is assigned an error code when errors occur.
 There are a range of codes that correspond to different types of error as the amount is different depending on what system you are running (Linux has more than Windows).

 <br>